dyrdadev/singleton-mono-behaviour/README.md

 #### Logging
 The solution outputs debug logs whenever something "interesting" happens.
 The "OnDestroy" warning can be muted by setting the ```MuteOnDestroyWarning``` property to true.

 ## Install the Package

-You can install this package with unity's [package manager](https://docs.unity3d.com/Manual/PackagesList.html).
-Simply add a new package with the git-HTTPS URL to the version you want to install in the form ```https://github.com/DyrdaDev/singleton-mono-behaviour.git#{version}```, where ```{version}``` is the actual version of the release you want to install.
-For example, if you want to install version ```0.0.10``` of this package, you can refer to ```https://github.com/DyrdaDev/singleton-mono-behaviour.git#0.0.10```.

-You can do this by using the Package Manager window or the manifest.json directly:

-1. **Installing from a Git URL using the Package Manager window.** Open the Package Manager window.
-Click "+", then "Add package from git URL" and enter the git URL from above.
+I recommend **to install this package from a Git URL using the Package Manager window.** This involves the following steps:

+1. Open the Package Manager window in your Unity editor (Window ➜ Package Manager)
+2. Click "+" in the upper left corner ➜ "Add package from git URL"
+4. Enter the Git URL of the latest release: ```https://github.com/DyrdaDev/singleton-mono-behaviour.git#0.0.10```.
 You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
-2. **Installing from a Git URL using the manifest.json.** You can add a new entry to the manifest.json file in the ``Packages`` folder of your unity project: ```"dev.dyrda.singleton.singleton-mono-behaviour": "https://github.com/dyrdadev/singleton-mono-behaviour.git#upm"```.
-You can find more information [here](https://docs.unity3d.com/Manual/upm-git.html).

 ## License